m-aitken/t-watcher/README.md

 **Technologies used:

+*Twitch API, freely provided at their Developer Portal.
-*BootstrapCSS has been referenced for use in creating the layout(grid/columns) and styling(e.g. buttons).
+*BootstrapCSS has been referenced for use in creating the layout and styling(e.g. buttons).
 *I've included 'Animate.css' library for a special effect on the main logo.

-*My code utilises the jQuery library, making use of ajax requests to update content on my main page.
+*Custom font'Press Start 2P' referenced from Google Fonts *My code utilises the jQuery library, making use of ajax requests to update content on my main page.

 ---